Canada Post is committed to a low-carbon future

 We are supporting the Great Bear Forest Carbon Project.
 The project protects forests that were previously available for logging, which conserves and grows existing carbon stocks and reduces emissions caused by harvesting, road building and other forestry operations.
 The project is wholly owned by a unique alliance of First Nations, creating jobs for the future, and protecting the Great Bear Rainforest.

-Canada Post's carbon offsets for carbon-neutral shipping do not count towards our emission reduction targets.
+Canada Post's Carbon offset projects do not count towards meeting our emission reduction targets.

 How carbon emissions are calculated